LordUbuntu/configurations/plan.md

 One of the running principles of this repo is that each program's config is reasonably self-contained so that it's a simple matter of installing the program and syncing config files.

-I need to refactor for nix compatability.
-Mostly in just skipping install and setup files (except for some basics like git), and copying config files.

 configurations
 |- install